NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 ##### 4.5.11 Pipeline Control Logic

+**N.B.** There is one pipeline where a sequence of instructions is in different stages.
+See Figure 4.60 below, when the first instruction at `0x000` is executing, it will enter into the "Fetch Stage".
+Then it enters into the "Decode stage" in the next cycle.
+Don't be confused by the squares which are all blue in a row, an instruction can NOT be at all stages simultaneously.
+It depicted different stages.

 **Desired Handling of Special Control Cases**

 1) Read Figure 4.64 with Figure 4.60, 4.61, 4.62